 Overcoming the limitations of a monthly newspaper was on the mind of Executive Editor Lisa Bryan when she previewed a website created by a national design firm three years ago at a regional newspaper convention.
 It offered flexibility, nearly unlimited expansion opportunities, and a broad range of tools for community-building through communication online.
-The robust web solution seemed like an impossible dream for small-town Key Pen News.
-Bryan and Operation Manager Tim Heitzman, filed the details under "Some Day."
+The robust web solution seemed like an impossible dream for small-town Key Peninsula News.
+Bryan and Operations Manager Tim Heitzman, filed the details under "Some Day."

 That day came late last year when the design firm, Creative Circle, presented a very affordable offer to create a site tailored for newspapers smaller than their traditional metropolitan daily and national magazine clients.
 The KP News Publishing Board approved the initiative as part of the 2020 budget following the resounding success of its first NewsMatch campaign.